-Interested in reviewing this book (or one of our others?) check out our Book Reviewers Page!
+Interested in reviewing The Wysman (or one of our other titles?)
+Check out our Book Reviewers Page!

 Living in the castle, apprentice to Wyswoman Adrya, may be a big step toward a better future – but it doesn’t mean Jarka has left his past behind.
 THE WYSMAN is a delightful coming-of-age story about finding out who you are when everything about your life is changing; when you can’t go back but aren’t sure you see a path forward; and when the gifts you’ve counted on most may turn out to be not to be the ones you need to save the people counting on you.

 – Rachel Neumeier, author of ‘Winter of Ice and Iron’